godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Before we get to making the weapons work, there is a couple more things we should add.

-Many FPS games have an option to sprint and a flash light.
+Many FPS games have an option to sprint and a flashlight.
 We can easily add these to our player, so let's do that!

-First we need a few more global variables in our player script:
+First we need a few more class variables in our player script:

 ::